centreon/centreon-documentation/fr/graph-views/procedures.md

   - App-Monitoring-Centreon-Map4-JMX-custom
   - App-Webserver-Tomcat-JMX-custom

-Also add the following only if you have a local MySQL DB on you Map server:
+Also add the following only if you have a local MariaDB DB on you Map server:

-  - App-DB-MySQL-custom
+  - App-DB-MariaDB-custom

 ![image](assets/graph-views/map4-host-configuration.png)